Recreation is how we access the parks. Recreation is community. Recreation is public health. Tear down all barriers to free access of our parks!

 Nearly 15% of the land in Minneapolis is under public control.
 The Park Board has a fiduciary, moral, and existential obligation to make land use decisions that actively promote the wellbeing of our city, planet, and its people.

-- Design the upcoming Ecological System Plan to take climate action at scale and transition to pesticide free parks.
+- Let's start by using the Ecological System Plan to identify how and where to take climate action at scale and transition to fossil fuel free parks.

-- Utilize the Park Board's resources and infrastructure to build soil health and divert runoff from the sewer system.
+- Utilize the Park Board's resources and infrastructure to build soil health and divert stormwater runoff.

 - Landmark golf course redevelopment like the Hiawatha Food Forest.

-- Contract with tribal, state, and federal governments for indigenous land management of Fort Snelling.
+- Contract with Urban Indians, state, and federal governments for indigenous land management of Fort Snelling.